Guardrails: gates, limits, and violations

 pg = Paygent.init(api_key="pg_live_...", raise_on_hard_gate=False)

-The on_hard_gate callback still fires and the gate event is recorded in the audit trail.
-The LLM call runs.
-This is useful when you want to measure how often limits would fire before enforcing them in production.
+The on_hard_gate callback still fires and the gate event is recorded in the audit trail; the LLM call runs anyway.
+Useful for measuring how often limits would fire before enforcing them.

 Pre-flight checks